 Through PE processing, dreams can play a dual role, both as potential contributors to trauma and as tools to alleviate it.
-In the final section, drawing on evidence from clinical therapeutic practice (Boudrias, 2024), we discuss ways in which PEs can help alleviate trauma when we remember and work with dream memories in a therapeutic context.
-In the final section, drawing on evidence from clinical therapeutic practice (Boudrias, 2024), we discuss ways in which PEs can be utilised with dream memories in a therapeutic context to alleviate trauma.
+In the final section, drawing on evidence from clinical therapeutic practice (Boudrias, 2024), we discuss ways in which PEs can be utilised with dream memories to alleviate trauma.